How to Turn Complex Calendars into a Sleek Patient Scheduling Process

 Did appointment type A actually take 30 minutes as planned?
 Or did it take 45?

 Your practice needs to have a process to review and analyze past appointments based on the previously defined metrics.
-Then, you need a mechanism to circle back and make adjustments to the system as necessary (e.g. update the triage chart to reflect longer or shorter appointment times for specific cases).
+Then, you need a mechanism to circle back and make adjustments to the system as necessary.
+For example, you may update the assessment chart to require longer or shorter appointment times for specific cases.

-At the core of building a streamlined appointment system and reducing the complexity of your appointment process, this step is likely the most important.
+At the core of building a more efficient appointment system and reducing the complexity of your appointment process, this step is likely the most important.

 It’s easy enough to devise a possible solution and create new internal policies.
 But even the best estimates are still just that — estimates — unless they are backed up and continuously improved with real-world data.